Cleo Moore

-Cleo Una Moore (Note: Many published sources state that her first name was "Cleouna", but this seems to be a probable mangling of her first and middle names since the 1940 Federal Census has her name as "Cleo U. Moore" and her mother's first name was "Una".)(October 31, 1924 – October 25, 1973) was an American actress, usually featured in the role of a blonde bombshell in Hollywood films of the 1950s, including seven films with Hugo Haas.
+Cleo Una Moore (Note: Many published sources state that her first name was Cleouna, but this seems to be a mangling of her first and middle names, as the 1940 census lists her name as Cleo U. Moore and her mother's first name was Una.)
+(October 31, 1924 – October 25, 1973) was an American actress, usually featured in the role of a blonde bombshell in Hollywood films of the 1950s, including seven films with Hugo Haas.
 She also became a well-known pin-up girl.

 Early life

-Cleo Moore was born in in Galvez, Louisiana, and raised in nearby Gonzales.
+Moore was born in in Galvez, Louisiana, and raised in nearby Gonzales.
 Her father ran a grocery store.
 She was educated in Gonzales public schools and took a secretarial course at Pope's Commercial College in Baton Rouge.

-She married Palmer Long, the youngest child of Huey Long, the former governor of Louisiana who was assassinated while a Senator for Louisiana, but the marriage ended in six weeks.
+She married Palmer Long, the youngest child of Huey Long, the former governor of Louisiana who was assassinated while a senator, but the marriage ended in six weeks.

 Moore was named Miss Van Nuys for 1947–1948.